Floffah/echoform/README.md

+# 📜 License Notice
+This repository is provided for transparency, personal portfolio, and documentation purposes. <br/>
+It is not open source.
+All rights reserved by the author.

+See [`LICENSE`](./LICENSE) for full terms.

+# Echoform

-tMy attempt at making an MMO game using Godot and Bun.
+My attempt at making an MMO game using Godot and Bun.

 Packages: